 I recognize the very real need for adoptions to take place in many situations, but asking the adoption industry to practice ethical adoptions shouldn’t be a request, but a demand.
-As adoptive parents we need to recognize the signs of coercion and stand up for expectant parents who are considering adoption placement.
+As adoptive parents, we need to recognize the signs of coercion and stand up for expectant parents who are considering adoption placement.

 There are many types of coercion in adoption, likely too many to list.
 There are legally recognized forms of coercion, subtle coercion that falls into a legal gray area, and then the type that is legal but perceived to be coercive by many.
-Adoptive parents walk a fine line of understanding and recognizing coercion and are expected to use their best judgement.
-In the haze of our desire to become parents, our judgement can sometimes be clouded by excitement, so it’s best to go in with clear vision and a firm understanding of what coercion in adoption is and why it is wrong.
+Adoptive parents walk a fine line of understanding and recognizing coercion and are expected to use their best judgment.
+In the haze of our desire to become parents, our judgment can sometimes be clouded by excitement, so it’s best to go in with a clear vision and a firm understanding of what coercion in adoption is and why it is wrong.

 Obvious Coercion: Many states have laws that state that a spouse or family member cannot force a woman into placing her child for adoption, either by threat, ultimatum, or manipulation.
 Other types of very obvious coercions include: